Tufin/oasdiff/README.md

     Some YAML libraries don't support complex mapping keys, for example, python's PyYAML.
 [Here's possible solution](https://github.com/Tufin/oasdiff/issues/94#issuecomment-1087468450).

 3. <a name="breaking-changes"></a>Breaking Changes
-   Breaking changes are relative to the client.
-For example:
+   Note: this is a Beta feature.
+Please report issues.

+   Examples of breaking changes:
    - deleting an endpoint
    - deleting an enum value
-   - deleteing an encoding/media-type
+   - deleting a media-type
-   - adding a new required property in the request body
+   - new required property in the request
+   - changing an existing property in response body from required to optional
-   - adding a new required parameter
+   - new required parameter
+   - changing an existing parameter from optional to required
-   - deleting a equired property from response body
+   - deleting a required property from response body
+   - reducing the value of schema properties: maximum, maxLength, maxItems or maxProperties
+   - increasing the value of schema properties: minimum, minLength, minItems or minProperties

+   Examples of non-breaking changes:
+   - new optional request header
+   - new optional property in request
+   - new required property in response
+   - changing an existing property in request from required to optional
+   - changing an existing property in response body from optional to required
+   - new media-type
+   - increasing the value of schema properties: maximum, maxLength, maxItems or maxProperties
+   - reducing the value of schema properties: minimum, minLength, minItems or minProperties
+   - changes to components which aren't referenced from properties outside the components object

 ## Notes for Go Developers
 1. Embedding oasdiff into your program is easy: